 * Note: Neither the UNITED Tiny House Association (originally the Georgia Tiny House Association), any of the Tiny House Festivals nor any of the organizers and/or officers are involved and/or responsible for the sale of tiny house during our events.
 All sales and financial commitments are between the buyer and the seller.

-Q: We were very offended by the outburst from the owner of Crooked Pines Farm during the 2016 Georgia Tiny House Festival.
-Will future Georgia Tiny House Festivals ever be held again at Crooked Pines Farm in Eatonton, Georgia?
+Q: We were very offended by the outburst from the owner of venue location of the Georgia Tiny House Festival.
+Will future Georgia Tiny House Festivals ever be held there again?

 A: Absolutely not.
-Due to the many voiced concerns we have received regarding the “incident” caused by the owner of Crooked Pines Farm at the front gate on Saturday morning, March 5, 2016, during our 2016 Georgia Tiny House Festival, we want to assure everyone the Georgia Tiny House Festival (aka – the Lake Oconee Tiny House Jamboree) will not be returning to Crooked Pines Farm ever again.
+Due to the many voiced concerns we have received regarding the “incident” at our past Georgia Tiny House Festival, we want to assure everyone the Georgia Tiny House Festival (aka – the Lake Oconee Tiny House Jamboree) will not be returning to Crooked Pines Farm, nor will we be returning to the Ooh La La Lavender Farm, ever again.
 We take the safety and security of our members and the attendees of our events very seriously.
-We do not condone or accept that kind of language or behavior in any way from anyone at our events; especially in front of the young children who were entering into our family-friendly 2016 Georgia Tiny House Festival with their parents and loved ones.
-Also, it has been brought to our attention this person is promoting a tiny house event by using information from our 2016 Georgia Tiny House Festival, including the name of the Georgia Tiny House Festival.
-Please know this is being do so without our permission and is being do so, in our opinion, in an attempt to cause confusion between our not-for-profit events and his for-profit business.
+We do not condone or accept that kind of language or behavior in any way from anyone at our events; especially in front of the young children who were entering into our family-friendly Georgia Tiny House Festival with their parents and loved ones.
+Also, it has been brought to our attention this person is promoting a tiny house event by using information from our Georgia Tiny House Festival, including the legal and registered trademarked name of the Georgia Tiny House Festival.
+Please know this is being do so without our permission and is being do so, in our opinion, in an attempt to cause confusion between our not-for-profit events and their for-profit business.
 We thank everyone for their understanding in that this person is not associated with our organization or our events in any way.
 The over-whelming outpouring of support and sincere well-wishes we have received from so many people in this matter has been both amazing and touching… we thank you all.